 Complex, multiplier 4, price $2,164.

 As said, you can not influence the categorization itself, that’s a closed part of the software, but you certainly can affect its results.

-This is probably the longest helpfile ever written, so the fast setup below conciously ignores a number of other features of the CNC milling module, like tolerance, lead time or post production options, and is meant to give you confidence that yes, the module works.
+This is probably the longest helpfile ever written, so the fast setup below consciously ignores a number of other features of the CNC milling module, like tolerance, lead time, or post production options, and is meant to give you confidence that yes, the module works.

 So, let's keep it short and sweet.

-- Set up your biggest machine, to start with with at a speed of 1,000 cm3 per hour and your current shop rate (we used $50 in the text above).
+Set up your biggest machine, to start with at a speed of 1,000 cm3 per hour and your current shop rate (we used $50 in the text above).